Applying to FNS (non-psy) FREC

 The FNS (non-psy) FREC Administrator will confirm receipt of the application within 4 working days of submission.
 They will check that the application has been sent to the correct committee and that all required documents have been included; such applications will be deemed as "valid" and will progress to review.
 If the application is incorrect or incomplete, you may be asked to provide further information or resubmit it.

 If your application is identified (via the submission system) as meeting the criteria set out in the FNS (non-psy) FREC Light Touch Review Checklist (PDF, 290kb), review will usually be conducted by 2 FNS (non-psy) FREC Committee members.
 Applications not meeting this criteria will usually be reviewed by 4 Committee members (a "full" committee).
 Each review will have a Lead Reviewer, responsible for leading the review and summarising feedback.
 Applications may be escalated from light touch review to full review if the reviewers deem this necessary.

-In all cases, initial decisions on valid applications will usually be given within 21 working days of submission.
+In all cases, initial decisions on valid applications will usually be given within 25 working days (35 total days) of submission.
 See Outcome of REC Review for information on the decisions that a REC can make.

 Where applicable, correspondence from the REC will be copied to your supervisor(s) via the contact details that you provide on the Google Submission Form.

 If the outcome of your review is a Further Information request, this means that the FNS (non-psy) FREC either need further information to make their decision OR require you to make changes to your documents which they need to review before issuing their final decision.
 The FNS (non-psy) FREC will usually specify a timeframe within which they expect a response to the further information request; if the outlined timeframe is not met, the FNS (non-psy) FREC reserve the right to reject your application.

 If you are asked for further information by the FNS (non-psy) FREC, it is important that you address all points as comprehensively as possible.

 To respond to a request for further information: